 - Actually a subversion.
 Jack manages to trap Death and is later forced to release him when the consequences are made apparent.
 Death, however, was quite thankful because it was the first day off he'd ever had.

 - In myth, there's the old story of The Russian Soldier, who trapped Death in a magical bag.
 This resulted in Death Takes a Holiday, so nobody could die - the suffering of the wounded was extended, and the old just became more and more tired and infirm... eventually, hearing the cries of the people, he released Death from the bag, expecting to become his first victim - but Death was frightened by the soldier's powers, and fled from him before resuming his duties...
 Which was all fine and dandy until, of course, the SOLDIER grew old, and Death would not come for him.
 Growing older and weaker, he became tired and weary of life...
 Who Wants to Live Forever?, right?
 He even tried to walk to the gates of Heaven himself, but they wouldn't let him in - he had sinned against the natural order of things by preventing Death from doing his job, after all.
-He then resigned himself to his fate and walked to the gates of Hell... but the Devil knew of his reputation, and was afraid that he'd be Like a Badass out of Hell and take over, so he barred the doors and refused to let him in.
+He then resigned himself to his fate and walked to the gates of Hell... but the Devil knew of his reputation, and was afraid that he'd take over Hell, so he barred the doors and refused to let him in.
 And so, due to his fight with Death, the Russian Soldier had all paths to the final end denied to him... and some say, he wanders still, hoping for the day he will be forgiven and allowed to rest at last...

 - Numerous versions exist, including some with a sort of happy end when the protagonist uses a last trick to get into Heaven after all.